Shatkarma: What are they?

-In simplest words: these techniques are done to clean ingestion, digestion and excretory system of our body.
-These systems mean eyes, respiratory system, digestive system & excretory system.
+In simplest words: these techniques are done to clean the ingestion, digestion, and excretory system of our body.
+These systems mean the eyes, respiratory system, digestive system & excretory system.

-In yogic view, the process of shatkarma is done to remove unnecessary particulates from our body and make it light & energetic.
-Moreover, when our body is light it helps us to practice asana and pranayama in the better way, making them more effective.
+In the yogic view, the process of shatkarma is done to remove unnecessary particulates from our body and make it light & energetic.
+Moreover, when our body is light it helps us to practice asana and pranayama in a better way, making them more effective.

 An important thing to note here is that the sequence of ShatKarmas are mentioned differently in both hatha pradipika and gheranda samhita.
 Hence I have mentioned both of them separately.

 Gheranda Samhita: Maharishi Gheranda has mentioned about Shatkarma as the first limb of Yoga.
 He mentioned in the Samhita that without shatkarma practice, no practitioner can achieve success in Yoga.